obsidianmd/obsidian-sample-plugin/README.md

 - support for fully manual order
   - list notes and folders names explicitly, or use prefixes or suffixes only
   - wildcard names matching supported
+- group and sort notes and folders by notes custom metadata
 - support for automatic sorting by standard and non-standard rules
 - mixing manual and automatic ordering also supported
 - order by compound numbers in prefix, in suffix (e.g date in suffix) or inbetween